CadenzaProject/cadenzaproject.github.io/docs/cadenza1/Data/cc1_data_overview.md

 To solve this problem, we are computing a combined score for this task.
 The algorithm goes as follows:

+* First, the reference and processed signals are normalised to values between -1 and 1.
-* First, using `reference signal`, detect all silence areas greater than two seconds.
+* Using `reference signal`, detect all silence areas greater than two seconds.
   * In average, the tempo of the training music is 120 bpm, which means 2 beats-per-second and `2 seconds` in a 4/4 bar.
 * Concatenate non-silence and silence segments from reference and processed signal, obtaining:
   * `non_silence_reference`